svermeulen/vim-easyclip/README.md

 ### Black Hole Redirection ###

 By default, Vim's built-in delete operator will yank the deleted text in addition to just deleting it.
 This works great when you want to cut text and paste it somewhere else, but in many other cases it can make things more difficult.
 For example, if you want to make some tiny edit to fix formatting after cutting some text, you either have to have had the foresight to use a named register, or specify the black hole register explicitly to do your formatting.
-This plugin solves that problem by redirecting all change and delete operations to the black hole register and introducing a new operator, 'cut' (by default this is mapped to the `m` key).
+This plugin solves that problem by redirecting all change and delete operations to the black hole register and introducing a new operator, 'cut' (by default this is mapped to the `m` key for 'move').

 There is simply no need to clutter up the yank history with every single edit, when you almost always know at the time you are deleting text whether it's something that is worth keeping around or not.